dbojan/free-iptv-balkan-plus/README.md

 Enter address: https://cutt.ly/bppp
 in media player: mpv/vlc/kodi, whichever program you want to use.
 You can also save shortcut, which is file that points to same address:
-[download it here](https://github.com/dbojan/free-iptv-balkan-plus/blob/main/other/bppp-shortcut.m3u) right click, select 'Save Link As'.
+[download it here](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/other/bppp-shortcut.m3u) right click, select 'Save Link As'.
-And open shortcut file in media player.
+On android click and hold, and select 'Download link' And open shortcut file in media player.

 If you wish to save static m3u file: [balkan-plus.m3u](https://raw.githubusercontent.com/dbojan/free-iptv-balkan-plus/main/balkan-plus.m3u), and select 'Save Link As',